 Setting up 2FA for individual users

-Each TimeZest administrator can setup 2FA for themselves in their My Profile page.
+Each TimeZest user can setup 2FA for themselves in their My Profile page.

-To turn on 2FA for your own account, click the Enable Two-Factor Authentication button.
+To enable 2FA for your own account, click the Enable 2FA button.
 You'll then be asked to add TimeZest to your authenticator app using a QR code:

-After entering the code, click Enable Two-Factor Authentication.
+After entering the code, click Verify & Continue.
 You will then be shown backup codes which you can use to bypass 2FA if you lose your authentication device.
 It is critical that you store these in a secure place.

-Click Finish Two-Factor Authentication Setup, and you will be prompted to use your authenticator app next time you log in.
+Click Finish & Enable 2FA, and you will be prompted to use your authenticator app next time you log in.

 Enforcing 2FA for all users